PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/MagikarpMoveGrinder.md

 You can use Max Ethers to recover PPs after the program finishes and find another Magikarp in the river to continue grinding.
 You can earn money fast using our program, [Tenacity Candy Farmer](TenacityCandyFarmer.md) and buy ingredients to craft many Max Ethers.

+We also add an option to grind move Mimic, which is the research task of Mime Jr., Mr. Mime, Bonsly and Sudowoodo.
+See below.

 ## Options